Producers: Dharma Productions, Zee Studios

 Written by: Nikhil Mehrotra, Sharan Sharma

 The only good thing I see coming out of the present COVID – 19 scenario is that we all have to wear our masks and that includes Gunjan Saxena.
 It will protect her from answering embarrassing questions about the movie.
-It’s supposed to be a biopic of a strong willed, independent woman who broke through the glass ceiling again and again to prove to the world that women are equally capable.
+Gunjan Saxena – The Kargil Girl is supposed to be a biopic of a strong-willed, independent woman who broke through the glass ceiling, again and again, to prove to the world that women are equally capable.
 But what finally turned out for all to see was a total disaster.
-Instead of inspiring the girls, it created doubts about the regressive mindsets in the Armed Forces.
+Instead of inspiring the girls, it created doubts about the alleged regressive mindsets in the Armed Forces.
 If there was a bigger distortion to how the Armed Forces were depicted in the movies, then this one takes the first place.

 I mean what happened?
 Was the complete censor board affected by COVID and that’s the reason why they didn’t see the movie and some babu cleared it on their behalf?
 Or were they practicing ‘social distancing’ from the movie and let it loose on the public to suffer?
-Either ways this movie was under no circumstances worth releasing, in theaters or in any other platform.
+Either way, this movie was under no circumstances worth releasing, in theatres or on any other platform.

 After watching Hritik Roshan in Lakshya and Vicky Kaushal in Uri, you feel like being a fauji.
 But Janhvi Kapoor was…ugh!
 She really needed to lose some weight and also more importantly learn to run since she knew she was going to be playing this role.
 I’m not saying all of us were athletic or knew how to run and jump and roll but after a month in the Academy, we could do any of these things even in our sleep.
-She roams around the Academy, without a headgear.
+She roams around the Academy, without any headgear.
 Wow!
 We wouldn’t dare step out of our dorm for fear of our seniors.
 God help if one of them gets us, it’s as good as Doomsday.
 She’s training one day and the next she’s up in the air flying the chopper.
-It’s all ok in the movies but that’s not how it is.
-Since the movie is supposed to be a biopic, they could have shown the difficulties she faced during the pilot training, how she hard she had to train to excel, and that could have been inspiring but now it’s a joke.
+It’s all ok in the substandard movies like Gunjan Saxena – The Kargil Girl but that’s not how it is.
+Since the movie is supposed to be a biopic, they could have shown the difficulties she faced during the pilot training, how hard she had to train to excel, and that could have been inspiring but now it’s a joke.
 Remember Shashi Kapoor’s Vijeta?
-What a classic till date.
+What a classic to date.

 Boys will be boys, so they say.
 Not in the Armed Forces. here it’s said differently – they join as boys and become gentlemen.
 The locker room scenes were absolutely unpalatable and unacceptable.
-The portrayal of the male officers was so off color and off the mark.
+The portrayal of the male officers was so off-colour and off the mark.
 They are Indian Air Force officers for Godsake – gentlemen officers – not some dark alley, shady flying school trainees.
-Drinking and partying daily, posters of semi clad women – I mean who is the script writer and where did he get his facts from?
+Drinking and partying daily, posters of semi-clad women – I mean who is the scriptwriter and where did he get his facts from?
 The male officers treat the lady officers as colleagues, not barbie dolls.
 Nor do they avoid them like plague.
 There’s professional rivalry and competition, a good camaraderie, which reflects a healthy work environment.
 I agree misogynists are there everywhere but this is stretching the truth way too much.

 And the grand finale was the ultimate – she just walks out of the helicopter to run and rescue the senior, throwing her helmet and caution aside.
 Really, is this what happened or rather is this how it happened?
 Thank god they didn’t continue with the rescue mission by showing a field hospital and blood transfusion from her to him.
 It would have just killed any hopes of anyone ever wanting to be a fauji.

 I don’t mean to devalue Gunjan’s achievements or her hard work.
 She was an inspiration then, and she is an inspiration now.
 She’s created history with her stellar performances.
-But did she really need a movie like this made to highlight her journey or validate her achievements (which by the way never got any mention anywhere)?
+But did she really need a movie like Gunjan Saxena – The Kargil Girl made to highlight her journey or validate her achievements (which by the way never got any mention anywhere)?
 What the movie has done is, it’s showed not just her but the complete breed of lady officers from all the three Armed Forces in a very poor light.
 Our efforts and our professionalism have been totally devalued and written off.